Hey Kids (Start Here)

 Hermann looks amused.

-This does very little for Newt’s self esteem.
+This does very little for Newt’s self-esteem.

 “I’ll just go change, shall I?”
-Hermann asks, in a manner best described as ‘offensively conciliatory’.
+Hermann asks in a manner best described as “offensively conciliatory.”

-After Hermann leaves the kitchen, Newt tries to wash the pancake batter out of his sweater sleeve so he doesn’t have to change the shirt that he just metaphorically balled up and made a pointless stand on.
+After Hermann leaves the kitchen, Newt tries to wash the pancake batter out of his sweater sleeve so he won’t have to change the shirt he just metaphorically balled up and made a pointless stand on.
 It doesn’t work very well, though; mostly it just makes his sweater wetter and dilutes the batter over a larger surface area.

 Great.